 There are 5 basic airway skills used to ventilate a patient.
 Basic ventilation skills are discussed in the BLS course and will not be discussed in detail here.
 The following is a list of the 5 basic airway skills: 1.)
 Head tilt-chin lift; 2.)
 Jaw thrust without head extension for possible cervical spine injury; 3.)
 Mouth-to-Mouth ventilation; 4.)
 Mouth-to-Barrier device (using a pocket mask); and 5.)
 Bag-mask ventilation.

 Bag-Mask ventilation is the most common method of providing positive-pressure ventilation.
 Both the oropharyngeal airway and the nasopharyngeal airway may be used as adjuncts to improve the effectiveness of patient ventilation.
 The oropharyngeal airway may only be used on the unconscious patient because it can stimulate gagging and vomiting in a conscious patient.
 The nasopharyngeal airway may be used on the unconscious patient or on the semiconscious patient and is also indicated if a patient has massive trauma around the mouth or wiring of the jaws.

 If the airway is being maintained with the basic airway skills listed above, blood, secretions, and vomit become the primary causes of an obstructed airway in the unconscious patient.
 Suctioning should be used to clear the airway if it becomes occluded with these body fluids.

 Limit oral and endotracheal suctioning to 10 seconds or less to reduce the risks of hypoxemia.
 Monitor for changes in heart rate as oropharyngeal suctioning can cause vagal stimulation resulting in bradycardia.

-Advanced Airways used during ACLS include Combitube, LMA (Laryngeal mask airway), and ET tube (endotracheal tube).
+Advanced Airways used during ACLS include Combitube, LMA (Laryngeal mask airway), laryngeal tube, and ET tube (endotracheal tube).
 Once an advanced airway is in place, chest compressions are no longer interrupted for ventilations.
 1 breath should be given every 6 seconds (10 breaths per minute).

 You should be given adequate time to practice with these devices during your ACLS training before ACLS megacode testing.